jnyste/lahiruoka/docs/infrastructure.md

 # Project infrastructure

+## Server

-The website is hosted on an Amazon EC2 instance located in Stockholm.
+The website is hosted on a t2.micro Amazon EC2 instance located in Stockholm.
+Developers may only log in using their private SSH keys, not using passwords.